 Stumbling on something exciting like a well-equipped changing room!

-After coming across this fantastic facility, which made going for a swim with my disabled 12 years old actually quite easy, I decided to find out more about the best facilities available at other public aquatic centres around New Zealand.
-Sourced and recommended by our disabled communities, their common features are good access to the majority if not all of the pools, hydrotherapy or hot spring temperatures and changing facilities that provide for all levels of disability.
+After coming across this fantastic facility, which made going for a swim with my disabled 12-year-old actually quite easy, I decided to find out more about the best facilities available at other public aquatic centres around New Zealand.
+Sourced and recommended by our disabled communities, their common features are good access to the majority if not all the pools, hydrotherapy or hot spring temperatures and changing facilities that provide for all levels of disability.

 The regional centres have won the day with some awesome facilities.
 At all these facilities it was their disabled communities that first approached them.
 Along with their proactive communities came inclusive councils and centres who were willing to act on advice given.

 “Congratulations to the following aquatic centres for being a cut above the rest!”

 Coastlands, Kapiti Coast

 Coastlands was the first aquatic centre that we stumbled upon whilst travelling from Auckland to Wellington.
 It was such a welcome break from being on the road.
 We used their hot water pool instead of their main pool as Finlay (my son) can get a little anxious when there are too many people around.
 The moment he became submerged in the hot water pool his muscle tone relaxed tenfold and he gazed up at me with thankful eyes.
 From that moment on we decided to make aquatic centres and hot pools our essential stopping point on any of our road trips.

 Coastlands has an all-inclusive accessibility policy.
 Their facilities include:

 - hoist access into the lane and spa pools with trained staff available to assist